 What’s the difference between food-based and synthetic prenatal vitamins?

 The majority of prenatal multivitamins you’ll find on store shelves are synthetic.
-This means they’re composed of processed, isolated nutrients.
+This means they contain processed, isolated nutrients.
 This includes many supplements that are marketed as “whole foods supplements.”
 While food-based supplements start out with a whole-foods base, they’re also processed and synthetic vitamins are often added.
 This doesn’t mean that food-based supplements are bad, in fact they often include phytonutrients and other components that are naturally part of the whole food version of that nutrient.
 These components can work synergistically, which can improve their safety and bioavailability.
 We just want to make sure you know that both forms are processed and include synthetic forms of nutrients in case that played a role in your decision.
 Labels can be deceiving!

 How can I be sure I’m getting the most available form and the right amount of a nutrient?

 If you choose a food-based prenatal multivitamin, your best bet is an organic option.
 Don’t sweat it if your budget doesn’t allow.
 The source of the vitamin should be listed so you can avoid anything you may be intolerant of or allergic to.
 Many of the popular brands are gluten/dairy-free, but check your labels.

 For synthetic multivitamins, you’ll want to look for nutrients in their most active or absorbable forms.
 This includes the methylated type of folate (listed as L-5-MTHF, L-methylfolate, or L-5-methyltetrahydrofolate), B6 (in the form of pyridoxal 5’-phosphate) and B12 (in the form of methylcobalamin).
 I also encourage finding a vitamin that includes choline and iodine which are essential for brain health for you and baby.